yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - A **Dybbuk** haunts the farm, but will not touch the sisters.
 They are its former children.

 ## 2. Shorehead Ruins
-- A large, mostly worn-away temple that predates the arrival of the **Khelma** colonists.
+- A large, mostly worn-away temple that predates the arrival of the **Motal** colonists.
 - Some theorize they represent ancient sea-faring peoples from across the **Silver Sea**.

 ## 3. The Tentyard